 As a small business owner, you juggle a lot of different roles.
-We know how important it is for you to work smart, not hard – to use all the tools available to do your job as efficiently as possible.
-There are a number of Google tools for small business that can help, but we’ve outlined the essential ones to help you grow your small business.
+We know how important it is for you to work smart and to use all the tools available to do your job as efficiently as possible.
+The good news is that there are a number of highly-accessible Google tools available for small businesses that can help you, ranging from Google email and admin tools, to marketing and analytics tools that can help you get to know your customers better.
+Many of these online tools are free and easy to use while others require a little technical know-how.

 Google My Business